franciscorafart/learn-cpp/Notes.md

 - Constructor is a special method to initialize classes with default values and space in memory.
 - It has the same name of the class.
 If you don't define the constructor you still have a default constructor.
 - In C++ you hav to initialize all primitive types, they don't have default values like in other languages.

+### Destructors
+A destructor is a method that runs when an object is destroyed and cleans memory
+- Works for heap and stack allocated objects
+- Heap (new keyword) => when you `delete` the object the destructor is called
+- Stack based object => When the class code ends (goes out of scope) the object will get deleted automatically with the destructor method.
+- Destructors are important to get rid of unused memory and avoid memory leaks
+- Any memory allocated on the Heap (manually) needs to get deleted manually

 ```
 class Hello() {
     public: